 1. Repurpose Your Pumpkin Into Treats

 Have uncarved pumpkins you want to recycle?
 Toasted pumpkin seeds are a healthy snack that are simple to make, and you can also use the fresh pumpkin puree in any recipe that calls for canned pumpkin.
 One 2 ½ pound pumpkin is equal to about 15 ounces of canned pumpkin.
+All you need is a baking sheet!

 Note: Be sure to give those uncarved pumpkins a quick wash before you recycle them into food!